-•Meningeal irritability is assessed by illiciting a positive Brudzinski’s and Kernig’s signs, as well as an inability to flex the neck forward (nuchal rigidity).
+• Meningeal irritability is assessed by eliciting positive Brudzinski’s and Kernig’s signs, as well as an inability to flex the neck forward (nuchal rigidity).

-•Kernig’s sign: After flexing the hip and knee at 90 degree angles, pain and resistance are noted.
+• Kernig’s sign: When the nurse flexes a patient's hip and knee at 90-degree angles, pain and resistance are noted.

-•Cullen's sign is the presence of superficial edema and bruising around the umbilicus.
-It is suggestive of acute pancreatitis or an intraabdominal bleed.
+• Incorrect: Cullen's sign is the presence of superficial edema and bruising around the umbilicus.
+It suggests acute pancreatitis or an intraabdominal bleed.

-•Ortolani's sign is a distinctive "clunk" heard after flexing and abducting a newborns hips.
+• Incorrect: Ortolani's sign is a distinctive "clunk" heard after flexing and abducting a newborn's hips.
 This is indicative of hip dysplasia.

-•McBurney's sign is deep tenderness or pain at McBurney's point, one-third the distance from the right anterior iliac spine and the navel.
+• Incorrect: McBurney's sign is deep tenderness or pain at McBurney's point, which is one-third the distance from the right anterior iliac spine and the navel.
 This is indicative of acute appendicitis.